KevinJ1998/pico-placa/README.md

 # About this App

-This App was created using the React library and ant design for the styles of the components.
+This App was created using the React library and ant design for the styles.

 # How does it work?